hep-gc/cloudscheduler/web_tests/README.md

 Due to these tests being simplistic, in order to be able to try multiple frameworks easily, there are a lot of features that have not been sufficently tested.
 These include:

+- switching tabs/windows

+- multiple browsers (this was tested briefly, but is not currently in the test suite)

+- complex click gestures (right-click, double-click, etc)

+- condensing tests (many tests that use the same basic formula - these tests were essentially written independently)

+- stubbing and mocking

+- skipping tests

+- complex selectors (select by text, etc)

+- page models

+- logins

 ### Universal Errors

-All three of the frameworks tested, on a CentOS virtual machine using x11 forwarding via `xvfb`, would periodically get the following error:
+All three of the frameworks tested, on a CentOS virtual machine using x11 forwarding via `xvfb`, would periodically get an error similar to the following (this one being from the Selenium-Unittest tests):
 ```
 Traceback (most recent call last):
   File "sample-test.py", line 14, in setUp